The Weil descent functor in the category of algebras with free operators

 Let $A$ be a ring, and $B$ an $A$-algebra.
 For any $A$-algebra $R$ we can form the base change of $R$ to $B$, namely $R \otimes_A B$, where the $B$-algebra structure is given by $b \mapsto 1 \otimes b$.
 This base change naturally extends to a functor $F \colon \Alg{A} \to \Alg{B}$ where we set $F(\phi) = \phi \otimes \id_B$.
 If we let $G \colon \Alg{B} \to \Alg{A}$ be the scalar restriction functor, where $G(C)$ is the $A$-algebra given by composing $A \to B \to C$, then $G$ is right adjoint to $F$.
 More importantly, if $B$ is free of finite rank as an $A$-module, then $F$ has a left adjoint: Weil restriction $W \colon \Alg{B} \to \Alg{A}$.

 We state the following useful fact about adjunctions from Theorem~2 and Corollaries~1 and 2 of \cite{mac_lane_categories_1978}.

-\begin{theorem} Let $F \colon \mathcal{X} \to \mathcal{Y}$ be a functor, and suppose that for each $C \in \mathcal{Y}$, there is some $W(C) \in \mathcal{X}$ and $W_C \colon C \to F(W(C))$ in $\mathcal{Y}$ such that the assignment $g \mapsto F(g) \circ W_C$ is a bijection $\text{\normalfont Hom}_\mathcal{X}(W(C),R) \to \text{\normalfont Hom}_\mathcal{Y}(C,F(R))$.
+\begin{theorem} Let $F \colon \mathcal{X} \to \mathcal{Y}$ be a functor, and suppose that for each $C \in \mathcal{Y}$, there is some $W(C) \in \mathcal{X}$ and $\eta_C \colon C \to F(W(C))$ in $\mathcal{Y}$ such that the assignment $g \mapsto F(g) \circ \eta_C$ is a bijection $\text{\normalfont Hom}_\mathcal{X}(W(C),R) \to \text{\normalfont Hom}_\mathcal{Y}(C,F(R))$.
 Then, $W$ extends to a functor $\mathcal{Y} \to \mathcal{X}$ which is left adjoint to $F$.
-The unit of this adjunction is given by $W_C$.
+The unit of this adjunction is given by $\eta_C$.